-My first semi-official day with the studio was their summer BBQ on August 20th, 2011.
-A relaxing Saturday on Centre Island just near downtown Toronto with studio’s employees and their families.
+My first semiofficial day with the studio was the summer BBQ on August 20, 2011, what turned out to be a relaxing Saturday on Centre Island just near downtown Toronto with the studio’s employees and their families.
 We ate good food, played volleyball, and socialized over drinks.
-That solidified what I already noticed during my onsite interview; this studio treats game development as a lifestyle.
+That solidified what I already noticed during my onsite interview, that this studio treated game development as a lifestyle.
 Never before had I felt so at home.

-During my second week at the studio the Co-op Campaign was cut due to scope concerns.
-Well…that was quick.
+During my second week at the studio, the Co-op Campaign was cut due to scope concerns.
+Well, that was quick.
 I knew what would happen next.
 The same thing that happened at every other studio I worked at.
 And then it didn’t happen.
 Nobody was let go.
 Everyone was shifted to other sections of the team.
 I shifted to a smaller co-op mandate and online systems.
-In my ten years at Ubisoft I had never seen a large layoff at the studio.
-In that time Ubisoft Toronto grew from 150 to over 900 employees.
-This studio and this company are a beacon of light in a volatile industry.
+In my ten years at Ubisoft I never saw a large layoff at the studio.
+In that time, Ubisoft Toronto grew from 150 to more than 900 employees, becoming a beacon of light in a volatile industry.
 Lesson 12: The most important thing about a studio is its employees.
 Hire the right ones and never let them go.

 The co-op team fought hard to keep four smaller cooperative modes in Splinter Cell: Blacklist.
-One was a small story campaign and the remaining three each tied to a specific playstyle that the game promoted.
+One was a small story campaign, and the remaining three each tied to a specific playstyle that the game promoted.
 They were successful additions and something we were all proud of.
 After Blacklist shipped, I was part of two amazing teams whose games were put on hold.
 Around this time, I started focusing on the industry as a whole and the values I appreciated in game designers.
 This drove me to try out GDC as a speaker instead of simply an audience member.

-In November of 2015 I joined the Starlink: Battle for Atlas team and soon after became its Game Director.
+In November of 2015, I joined the Starlink: Battle for Atlas team and soon after became its Game Director.
 There’s something that attracts me to New IPs, but this time I made the decision based on the team rather than the project.
 The project itself was an enigma.
-They had a lot of aspects around the game figured out but didn’t really know what the game was.
-Hundreds of cool ideas but no Game Loop to bring them together.
-My first stop wasn’t to talk to directors, but to engage with the team.
-I pulled a lot of developers into 1:1 meetings and got their take on the real issues the team was facing.
+The team had figured out many aspects of the game but didn’t really know what the game was.
+They had hundreds of cool ideas but no Game Loop to bring them together.
+My first stop wasn’t to talk to directors but to engage with the team.
+I pulled a lot of developers into one-on-one meetings and got their take on the real issues the team was facing.
 From here we worked together on solutions.
 Lesson 13: Your biggest successes in game design will come from listening.
 By listening you can understand the real problems that need to be solved and push the team’s ideas into systems that work.

-In March of 2020 I accepted the position of Game Design & UX Community Director with the goal of developing a stronger design culture at the studio.
-By then I had given three GDC talks on related topics and was excited to dive deeper into what game designers and UX designers would become at Ubisoft Toronto.
+In March of 2020, I accepted the position of Game Design & UX Community Director with the goal of developing a stronger design culture at the studio.
+By then I had given three GDC talks on related topics and was excited to dive deeper into what Game Designers and UX Designers would become at Ubisoft Toronto.
 I also remained a Game Director on a project.
-It would be tough juggling both jobs but I knew that once I stepped away from development, I would lose credibility with each passing day.
+It would be tough juggling both jobs, but I knew that once I stepped away from development I would lose credibility with each passing day.